1. Introduction

 save(dcAppleDevice); // please persist authenticator in your manner

-To parse and validate an assertion on authentication, call DeviceCheckManager#validate with a DCAssertionRequest instance as an argument.
-If you would like to access the parsed data when an validation error occurred, please use DeviceCheckManager#parse to parse the authentication request and pass the returned DCAssertionData instance to DeviceCheckManager#validate method.
+To parse and verify an assertion on authentication, call DeviceCheckManager#verify with a DCAssertionRequest instance as an argument.
+If you would like to access the parsed data when an validation error occurred, please use DeviceCheckManager#parse to parse the authentication request and pass the returned DCAssertionData instance to DeviceCheckManager#verify method.

 The members of DCAssertionRequest are the values obtained by the App Attest API in the iOS device.
 Transmit from the iOS device to the server side in some way.